Sjeon1/HAADF_Atom_Detection/README.md

-# HAADF-STEM atom localization
+# CNN based atomic detection from HAADF-STEM images
 This code is a modified version of the original code by Mitchell at al. https://pubs.acs.org/doi/10.1021/jacs.1c12466 https://github.com/HPAI-BSC/AtomDetection_ACSTEM

-They work under the same principle but small modifications were applied for the compatibility issue
+This code works under the same principle with the original code, but we are uploading our version because to address the compatibility issue

-### Requirements
+### Package versions
-This code was tested on python 3.7.6
+The code was tested on python 3.7.6 and Ubuntu 20.04.4 LTS

 ```
 boto3                     1.17.3